Tobacco Prevention and Education Program (TPEP)

 - Coalition building and technical assistance

 The Tobacco Free Coalition of Santa Clara County is a diverse community based group representing professional, voluntary and community groups.
 Staffed by TPEP, this coalition provides community input to assist in efforts to reduce and/or prevent tobacco use in Santa Clara County.
+The coalition accomplishes its mission through prevention and education activities as well as community involvement

 - Changing community attitudes toward tobacco uses

-- Reducing the use of tobacco
+- Reducing tobacco use

-- Reducing exposure to secondhand smoke
+- Reducing secondhand smoke exposure

-Tobacco Free Coalition is NOW on Facebook!
+Visit the Tobacco Free Coalition on Facebook

 Community Advocate Teens of Today (CATT) is a youth-led coalition of the Tobacco Prevention and Education Program and is a counter-part to the Tobacco Free Coalition.
 The goal of CATT is to engage youth in tobacco prevention, outreach, and policy change throughout Santa Clara County.
 CATT is funded by Proposition 99.